-Modulating Gas Furnaces .
-Gas furnace manufacturers have for many years been working on modulating furnaces to make furnaces more efficient.
+Modulating Gas Furnaces - Gas furnace manufacturers have for many years been working on modulating furnaces to make furnaces more efficient.
 Before modulating furnaces, the highest rated (in efficiency) were two-stage gas furnaces.
 Then came the modulating furnaces.
 Efficiency ranges started increasing to 98% and fractionally more than 98% for some modulating gas furnaces.
-Always check the AHRI website for certified efficiency of any HVAC product you purchase.
+Always check the AHRI website for the certified efficiency of any HVAC product you purchase.
 What makes this furnace different than the other types of gas furnaces you can purchase?

 Modulating gas furnaces are also condensing gas furnaces.
 All natural gas and propane gas has a small percentage of moisture in the gas.
 When the combustion process takes place the moisture in the gas turns into steam.
 A condensing gas furnace has two heat exchangers.
-In the secondary heat exchanger any residual heat is absorbed into the exchanger and the air passing around the exchanger.
+In the secondary heat exchanger, any residual heat is absorbed into the exchanger and the air passing around the exchanger.
 This maximizes the amount of heat used by the furnace.
 It also makes it far more efficient than a non-condensing gas furnace.
 That moisture is then drained down the same drain the air conditioner uses.
 The moisture produced by the evaporator coil.

 Modulating Gas Furnaces

 A modulating furnace will operate incrementally in a range from 40% all the way up to 100%.
 The increments for some manufacturers is 1% which offers a good demand based furnace.
 This range depends on demand.
 Therefore, for the modulating furnace to operate properly the controls need to be set up properly.
 In many cases, the controls including the thermostat are proprietary.
 You will need the manufacturer of the furnace to provide the thermostat.
-Other gas furnaces such as the two-stage gas furnace only offers two stages.
-Consequently, they stage from 50% and 100% depending on the manufacturer and furnace set up.
+Other gas furnaces such as the two-stage gas furnace only offer two stages.
+Consequently, the stage from 50% and 100% depends on the manufacturer and furnace set up.

 Some manufacturers will program their modulating furnace to operate on a conventional single-stage or two-stage thermostat.
 In that case, rather than getting the furnace to modulate incrementally, the furnace will stage.
 It will stage to certain percentages based on the type of thermostat used.
 A single-stage thermostat will offer less staging than a two-stage thermostat.
 In either case, it allows you to have a more efficient furnace.
 More efficient than just a single-stage or even a two-stage furnace.